 “For I delivered to you first of all that which I also received: that Christ died for our sins according to the Scriptures, and that He was buried, and that He rose again the third day according to the Scriptures…”

 Thus wrote the apostle Paul, using the phrase, “according to the Scriptures” twice.
+The Scriptures alone are our guide and rule for daily living.
 Paul was clearly referring to the Old Testament (OT) Scriptures which were the only “Scriptures” the earliest church read.
 Today, ask almost any mature Christian for OT references to Jesus dying for our sins, and it may result in answers such as Isaiah 53, Psalm 22, the sacrificial system, Passover, etc. However, ask the same individuals for OT references which support Jesus rising on the third day, and perhaps some may answer with only one passage, Jesus’ sign of His resurrection – that of Jonah being in the belly of the fish for three days and three nights (Matt.
 12:40).
 While that is true, there are numerous other Scriptures to which Paul is referring when he writes in 1 Cor 15, “(Messiah) rose again the third day according to the Scriptures.”

 While it is impossible to know with certainty what exact Scriptures Paul was referencing in the OT, it will be demonstrated in this essay that the anticipation and prediction of Messiah’s third day resurrection occurs in at least four OT passages: Gen. 3:15; Gen. 22:1-18; Hosea 6:1-3; and Exod.
 19:1-24.
 This third-day motif begins in Genesis and continues in the law and the prophets.
 The motif seems to be mystically connected to these and other passages of Scripture in which the Messiah is anticipated, prefigured or suggested.
 So, what do the OT Scriptures reveal about Jesus being resurrected on the third day?